Non-Fickian Diffusion and the Accumulation of Methane Bubbles in Deep-Water Sediments

 We have theoretically explored the process of diffusive migration of aqueous methane in the presence of bubbles, when they are immovably trapped by a porous matrix---as occurs commonly in seafloor sediments, swamps, or terrestrial aquifers.
 The effect of temperature inhomogeneity across the system (geothermal gradient) and gravitational force have been accounted for.

-Non-Fickian corrections---thermodiffusion and gravitational buoyancy---appear to play an important role in the migration of methane in sediments in deep-water settings.
-They can assist the formation of a methane accumulation zone in the upper part of the sediment column under water bodies with depths in range $0.5-1.5\,km$ and the very deep ones (Fig.\,\ref{fig2}).
-For the latter the minimal depth required depends on the geothermal gradient $G$: it is around $3.2\,km$ for $G=40\,K/km$ (such $G$ is typical for the Blake Ridge) and $2.2\,km$ for $G=60\,K/km$ (such a $G$ is typical for the Cascadia margin).
+Non-Fickian corrections---thermodiffusion and gravitational segregation---appear to play an important role in the migration of methane in sediments in deep-water settings.
+The positive thermodiffusion effect ($\alpha>0$, cf Eq.\,(\ref{eq-06})) and the gravitations segregation of methane in water make negative contribution to $\beta$, and, therefore, they assist the formation of an extensive methane gas accumulation zone in the upper part of the sediment column under deep water bodies.

-Under moderately deep water bodies, gas hydrate deposits should be enhanced (presumably, as for the Cascadia margin and the Blake Ridge), and conversely, under deep water bodies gas hydrate deposits should be subject to a stronger diffusive depletion than with the purely Fickian diffusion.
-The depth of transition between these two regimes increases with decrease of the geothermal gradient $G$: this is the reason why the relatively deep Blake Ridge with $G\approx 40\,K/km$ and the shallower Cascadia margin with large $G\approx 60\,K/km$ appear to have similar conditions for the formation of gaseous methane accumulation zones.

-It is a consequence of our results, that the effects of non-Fickian diffusion remain rather important even in the presence of advective transport.